Linois's expedition to the Indian Ocean: Third cruise of Linois

 In early 1805, Rainier had been replaced in command at Madras by Rear-Admiral Sir Edward Pellew, a more aggressive officer with a reputation of success against the French Navy.
 Learning of Linois's reappearance off Ceylon, Pellew immediately despatched a squadron in search of him.
 Linois discovered the impending arrival of Pellew's ships from captured prisoners and departed westwards, successfully avoiding an encounter with the British force.
 After again cruising off the entrance to the Red Sea without success, Linois sailed southwards to intersect the trade routes between the Cape of Good Hope and Madras.
-During the journey, his squadron were caught in a heavy storm and Belle Poule lost her mizenmast.
+During the journey, his squadron were caught in a heavy storm and Belle Poule lost her mizzenmast.
 Linois was able to replace it, but the incident left him without any spare masts should either of his ships lose another.
 Without a full sailing rig, his ships were vulnerable to capture by faster and more agile British vessels, and Linois decided that protecting his masts was his most important priority.

 On 6 August 1805, Linois encountered his first significant prize since Brunswick, when he discovered a convoy of eleven large ships sailing eastwards along the trade route from the Cape to Madras at 19°09′S 81°22′E. Closing to investigate the convoy, which was shrouded in fog, Linois was again cautious, unwilling to engage until he was certain that no Royal Navy ships lay among the East Indiamen.
 At 4 nmi distance it became clear that one of the ships was certainly a large warship, flying a pennant indicating the presence of an admiral on board.
-This ship was HMS Blenheim, a ship of the line built in 1761 as a 90-gun second rate but recently cut down to 74-guns.
-She was commanded by Captain Austen Bissell and flew the flag of Rear-Admiral Sir Thomas Troubridge, a prominent officer who had been sent to the Indian Ocean to assume command of half of Pellew's responsibilities after a political compromise at the Admiralty.
+This ship was HMS Blenheim, a ship of the line built in 1761 as a 90-gun second rate but recently cut down to 74 guns.
+She was commanded by Captain Austin Bissell and flew the flag of Rear-Admiral Sir Thomas Troubridge, a prominent officer who had been sent to the Indian Ocean to assume command of half of Pellew's responsibilities after a political compromise at the Admiralty.
 Troubridge's flagship was the convoy's only escort, leading ten East Indiamen through the Indian Ocean to Madras.